BirdeeHub/nixCats-nvim/README.md

 When you have a working version, you can begin to explore the many options made available for importing your new nix neovim configuration into a nix system or home manager configuration.
-There are many, thanks to the virtues of the category scheme of this flake.
+There are *MANY*, thanks to the virtues of the category scheme of this flake.

 It is made to be customized into your own portable nix neovim distribution with as many options as you wish, while requiring you to leave the normal